 - Neuropsychological evaluation and cognitive testing remain among the most effective differential diagnostic methods in discriminating pathophysiological dementia from age-related cognitive decline, cognitive difficulties that are depression-related, and other related disorders.
 Even after reliable biological markers have been discovered, neuropsychological evaluation and cognitive testing will still be necessary to determine the onset of dementia, the functional expression of the disease process, the rate of decline, the functional capacities of the individual, and hopefully, response to therapies. - Comprehensive neuropsychological evaluations for dementia and cognitive change include tests of multiple cognitive domains, typically including memory, attention, perceptual and motor skills, language, visuospatial abilities, reasoning, and executive functions.
 Measures of mood and personality may be relevant in many cases.
 Psychologists are encouraged to refer to current compendia resources and the clinical research literature in selecting assessment instruments.
-Psychologists are encouraged to relevant in memory attention and valid neuropsychological tests are important tools in the assessment of dementia and age-related cognitive change. - Technology assisted assessments (e.g., computer administered cognitive batteries, tele-health visits) are rapidly advancing but appropriate psychometric properties and normative data are nascent.
-These technologies may have significant advantages for older persons with limited mobility or health\care access but may also disadvantage older persons with limited experience and expertise interacting with technology.
+Psychologists are aware that standardized psychological and neuropsychological tests are important tools in the assessment of dementia and age-related cognitive change.